 How Were Baskets Used by the Takelma?

 The Takelma collected many basket-making materials in the spring and summer, but focused on basket-making during the winter.
 Some materials used for Takelma basketry included hazel shoots, maidenhair-fern stems, willow shoots, bear grass, pine roots, porcupine quills, and iris leaves.
 Baskets were used for cooking, transportation of goods, and storage.
-They came in all shapes and sizes, from large storage baskets, to small plates and cups, and even the artistically woven caps worn by women.
+They came in all shapes and sizes, from large storage baskets, to small plates and cups, and even the artistically woven caps.
 Baby cradles were made of large baskets, tightly woven and lined on the inside with rabbit fur.
 Tightly woven baskets were used for cooking because they were watertight.
 The Takelma filled them with water, added hot rocks from the fire, and boiled numerous plant and animal foods (Gray 1987).

 - Bear Grass: Actually a type of lily, this is an importation plant for basketry material